 - Some - means that it isn't necessary for the contact to match all the criteria that you have added.
 As long as the contacts match some (at least one) criteria - they will be added to this segment.

 Example: You have 3 criteria in one group [Address - is empty; City - is empty; Zip - is empty].
 If a contact matches at least one of these three (have at least one empty field of these three) - they will be a part of the smart segment.

-- And - is the connector between your existing and newly added groups within the smart segment.
+- And - is the connector between your existing and newly added Contact Data groups within the smart segment.

-- Or - is another connector between your existing and newly added groups within the smart segment.
-Unlike and, a contact can match only one group.
+- Or - is the other connector between your existing and newly added Contact Data groups within the smart segment.
+Unlike and, a contact can match only one Contact Data group.

 📌 Now, a REAL example:

 - Go to the Contacts app to create a smart segment

 - In this example, we'll name it Swimsuit promotion!

 - Our first group with Contact data starts with "all of the following".
 This means that all the criteria below must be met.
 The contact must be a part of customers, must have an email and their email consent must be accepted (true).
 If we had some here, any contact fulfilling any of these criteria would become a part of this segment, and we don't want that because these three criteria are very important to be met.

 - In the second group with Contact data , we have "and contacts matching some of the following".
 With and, we say that the second group is also "relevant" and that criteria from here also must be met.
 Which criteria from this group?
 Well some of them.
 With some - we say that in this group, at least one criterion should be met, for a contact to be a part of the segment.